bandrews/mqttaudio/README.md

 File paths can be local or remote.
 All times in milliseconds.

-Supported formats: WAV, MP3, OGG, MOD (untested)
+Supported formats: WAV, OGG.
+MP3 and MOD may work but are untested

 Tip:  A 5.1 audio USB breakout box, combined with careful ALSA configuration that splits the output devices into single-channel PCM devices, can support up to six independent channels at once of output.
 Run a separate instance of mqttaudio for each target output device.